nataliehman/academic-kickstart-hugo-portfolio/content/author/admin/_index.md

 +++
 # NOTE: Site built with Hugo 0.53.
 Current version is 0.56 on MacBook Air 20th Jan 2020.
+Academic is 4.1
 #       DO NOT UPGRADE or Local Rendering will break due to major changes between versions
 #       BOTH on Hugo and Academic Theme!